RedisLabs/redislabs-docs/content/rs/_index.md

 {{< /tab >}}
 {{< tab tabNum="2" >}}

-In addition to replicating a database within the same data center, you can also replicate a dataset across data-centers and across regions.
+In addition to replicating a database within the same data center, you can also replicate a dataset across data centers and across regions.
 This provides high availability, disaster recovery, and performance improvements for globally-distributed applications.

 If a node fails, the data is seamlessly served from a replacement node in the cluster without human intervention.